 Over the past decade, a lot of effort has been dedicated to validating the spectrum requirements and needs to guarantee that the full potential of traffic safety goals is met in order to save more lives.
 The US Department of Transportation (DoT) in its latest report “Preparing for the Future of Transportation” [3] has highlighted the need for sufficient spectrum to enable V2X communications throughout the US.
 Moreover, an in-depth assessment made by the Car2Car Communication Consortium [4] has estimated the needs for V2X, regardless of the communication technology in the US.

-IEEE 802 believe that further splitting the 30 MHz allocated in the NPRM to the ITS applications will maximize the damage to the existing deployment and diminish the benefit we can get from deploying ITS technologies in the band.
+IEEE 802 believes that further splitting the 30 MHz as proposed in the NPRM between two incompatible ITS technologies will maximize the damage to existing deployments and diminish the benefits from deploying ITS services in the band.

 } 14feb: good discussion, above it good to move fwd. done